Four delivery options

 Every effort is made to ensure that people from marginalized groups have access to social work training.
 Our Educational Equity Initiative aims to correct the conditions of disadvantage in professional education experienced by First Nations, Inuit and Metis peoples in Canada, persons with disabilities, immigrants and refugees to Canada, 2SLGBTQ people and persons who are members of racialized groups in Canada.

-Our Bachelor of Social Work program is the only accredited social work program in Manitoba.
+Our Bachelor of Social Work program is one of two accredited Social Work programs, and the only English language one in Manitoba.
 This means our program is recognized across Canada making it easier for students to take their education beyond Manitoba.

 Year the Faculty of Social Work was founded